romebell/apex-tracker/README.md

 # Apex Legends Tracker

+Apex Legends Tracker was web app built to access and show data from tracker API.
+The is a full stack application built using Express, Vue.js, and Tracker Network API.

+Here is the link to the [Live Site](https://apex-legend-tracker-1.herokuapp.com).

 I will give you a walk through on how to build out the project.

 ## Install Packages & Initial Setup